Short-rate model: The short rate

+Short rate models are often classified as endogenous and exogenous.
+Endogenous short rate models are short rate models where the term structure of interest rates, or of zero-coupon bond prices $T \mapsto P(0,T)$, is an output of the model, so it is "inside the model" (endogenous) and is determined by the model parameters.
+Exogenous short rate models are models where such term structure is an input, as the model involves some time dependent functions or shifts that allow for inputting a given market term structure, so that the term structure comes from outside (exogenous).
+Other authors use 'equilibrium' and 'no arbitrage' in place of 'endogenous' and 'exogenous'.

 Particular short-rate models

 Throughout this section $W_t\,$ represents a standard Brownian motion under a risk-neutral probability measure and $dW_t\,$ its differential.
 Where the model is lognormal, a variable $X_t$ is assumed to follow an Ornstein–Uhlenbeck process and $r_t \,$ is assumed to follow $r_t = \exp{X_t}\,$.

 One-factor short-rate models

 Following are the one-factor models, where a single stochastic factor – the short rate – determines the future evolution of all interest rates.

 Other than Rendleman–Bartter and Ho–Lee, which do not capture the mean reversion of interest rates, these models can be thought of as specific cases of Ornstein–Uhlenbeck processes.